UK - Atlanta

 Montgomery was an influential city in Alabama’s history.
 Jefferson Davis took the oath of office as President in the Capitol building and Dr Martin Luther King, Jr served as minister in Dexter Avenue King Memorial Baptist Church.
-A tour takes you on a journey through Montgomery’s rich history, focusing on the 1960s American Civil Rights Movement and pausing at the restored parsonage that once served as the home of Dr Martin Luther King, Jr. Later, we transfer to Atlanta Airport for a direct, scheduled Virgin Atlantic flight to London.
+A tour takes you on a journey through Montgomery’s rich history, focusing on the 1960s American Civil Rights Movement and pausing at the restored parsonage that once served as the home of Dr Martin Luther King, Jr. We’ll also visit the Hank Williams Museum.
+Later, we transfer to the airport for your return flight to the UK.

 Day 14 UK